 Our latest Cupping Room Series Coffee is a terrific coffee produced by Fausto Romo in Pinchincha Province, Ecuador.
 This variety, Sidra, is unique to Ecuador, and has a really fascinating flavor profile.
-For more information, check it out here.
+For more information, check out its coffee info sheet.

 Coffee is a drink of discovery.
 Any coffee lover can likely recall more than one moment of revelation in their coffee-drinking journeys, something that sparked a desire to discover more.